jsnee/vscode-dmbinder/README.md

 ## Features

-- Generation of Hombrewery elements using snippets and pandoc templating
+- Generation of Hombrewery elements using snippets and Pandoc templating
+- Rendering of markdown files to PDF using Puppeteer

 <details>
 <summary>DMBinder Explorer screenshot</summary>